Sarib110/Movie-Recommendation-System-with-Machine-Learning-Models/README.md

    - K-Means Clustering to group similar users for better recommendations.
 - **Visual Goodies:** Heatmaps, word clouds, and bar plots that make understanding the data both fun and insightful.

-## Why I Built This

-Movies are more than entertainment; they’re a way to connect, relax, and explore.
-But finding the *right* movie?
-That’s tricky.
-I built this system to make movie recommendations smarter, faster, and more tailored to individual tastes.

 ## How to Use

 ### What You’ll Need